openmopac/mopac-archive/README.rst

 MOPAC 2006) after Dr. Stewart left.
 When Dr. Stewart left the Dewar group to work at the Frank J.
 Seiler Research Laboratory in the mid-1980's, the rest of the Dewar group continued to develop their own version of MOPAC called AMPAC, later commercially distributed by SemiChem [http://www.semichem.com].
-A fork of AMPAC to support vector computers was developed by Timothy Clark's group in the mid-1980's and released as VAMP (Vectorized AMPAC).
-Donald Truhlar's group forked MOPAC 5 in the early-1990's to support Cray computers and add new features, and the latest release of their fork is MOPAC 5.022mn from 2015.
-MOPAC 5.022mn was released under an Apache license, and a copy is included in this archive with the same license.
+Two notable forks of AMPAC exist: vector computer support was added by Timothy Clark's group in the mid-1980's and released as VAMP (Vectorized AMPAC), and implicit solvent models were added by Donald Truhlar's group in the early-1990's and released as AMSOL.
+Donald Truhlar's group also forked MOPAC 5 in the early-1990's to support Cray computers and add new features, and the latest release of their fork is MOPAC 5.022mn from 2015.
+AMSOL 7.1 and MOPAC 5.022mn are released under an Apache license (and their manuals under CC-BY-4.0), and copies are included in this archive with the same licenses.

 The data directory contains the reference data sets used for testing and training the PM6 and PM7 models in MOPAC.
 These sets are the best available proxies for the actual data used in fitting these